The Cardsharps

-The Cardsharps (painted around 1594) is a painting by the Italian Baroque artist Michelangelo Merisi da Caravaggio.
+The Cardsharps (I bari) is a c.
+1596–1597 painting by the Italian Baroque artist Caravaggio.
 The original is generally agreed to be the work acquired by the Kimbell Art Museum in 1987, although Caravaggio may have painted more than one version.

 History

 The work represents an important milestone for Caravaggio.
 He painted it when he was attempting an independent career after leaving the workshop of the Cavaliere Giuseppe Cesari d'Arpino, for whom he had been painting "flowers and fruit", finishing the details for the Cavaliere's mass-produced (and massive) output.
 Caravaggio left Arpino's workshop in January 1594 and began selling works through the dealer Costantino, with the assistance of Prospero Orsi, an established painter of Mannerist grotesques.
 Orsi introduced Caravaggio to his extensive network of contacts in the world of collectors and patrons.